 Since 2019, industrial establishments that report annual emissions equal to or greater than 10,000 t CO2 eq. but less than the threshold of 25,000 t CO2 eq. can voluntarily register to the carbon market to become emitters subject to the C&T system.

-The carbon market is also accessible to natural and legal persons who wish to participate (the participants) even if they do not have a regulatory obligation to fulfill such as investors, brokers, consultants, offset credits promoters, etc.
+The carbon market is also accessible to natural and legal persons who wish to participate (the participants) such as investors, brokers, consultants, offset credits promoters, etc.

 See the list of emitters and participants registered to the carbon market.